 Who are we?

 This parish is part of the Catholic Archdiocese of Dublin.
-The parish is a registered charity (charity no. CHY7424).
+The parish is a registered charity Registered Charity Number: 20016166, Parishes Revenue Number CHY7424.
 The Parish Priest/Administrator/Moderator is the data controller for the parish, in other words he is the person responsible for making sure your data is safe and secure.